tobikli/ba-thesis/content/evaluation.typ

 #import "/utils/todo.typ": TODO

-= Case Study / Evaluation
+= Test Evaluation bla bla
 #TODO[
   If you did an evaluation / case study, describe it here.
 ]